rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 EOF
 ```

-* Check the submariner status of `managedclusteraddons`  in order to check if submariner is deployed correctly
+* Check the submariner status of `managedclusteraddons` to verify that submariner is deployed correctly

 ```sh
 kubectl get managedclusteraddon -A | grep submariner